wgseligman/GramsSim/README.md

 For more on the gps commands, see the [References](#references) section near the end of this document.

+### Visualization

+See `GramsG4/mac/README.md` for a description of the visualization examples in the `GramsG4/mac` directory.

 ### Events from an external generator

 The GPS commands may not be sufficient.
 For example, you may want to generate the primary particles from an initial nuclear interaction (*n-<span style="text-decoration:overline">n</span>*